Pip Proud: Biography

-Proud was the subject of a 17-minute experimental documentary, De Da De Dum (Jan 1968), directed by Sydney film maker, Garry Shead, a member of the Ubu Films collective.
+Proud was the subject of a 17-minute short film, De Da De Dum (Jan 1968), directed by Sydney film maker, Garry Shead, a member of the Ubu Films collective.
 In his book Ubu Films: Sydney Underground Movies 1965-1970 (1997) Peter Mudie described the film as an "experimental documentary" which "observes Pip and his constant companion Alison in a variety of settings which project Pip's attitudes to urban life.
 Slow, fast and single frame filming are used, and some images are drawn on and punctured.
 Pip sings his own songs on the sound track."
 One of his supporters in the late 1960s was the poet Michael Dransfield, who encouraged him to write novels.

 Following interest generated by the film, he was signed to the Phillips/Phonogram label and his first commercial album Adren [sic] and Richard (1968) reprised most of the tracks from his earlier effort, re-recorded.
 Some tracks had a full band backing added without his involvement.
 Australian musicologist, Ian McFarlane has written that it "contained such sparse, idiosyncratic and evocative songs as 'De Da De Dum', 'Purple Boy Gang', 'Into Elizabeth's Eyes', 'An Old Servant' and 'Adren [sic] and Richard'."

 The album "garnered positive reviews in Go-Set, and Proud made a few television appearances as well as doing a handful of live gigs."
 Proud described how he was treated by the media, "Mostly they sent me up."
 Keavney reported, "abruptly as the bubble blew up, it burst."
 A small number of concerts Proud put on were, Keavney wrote, "a disaster.
 'I was nervous and the PA systems didn't work,' said Pip."

 His second album, A Bird in the Engine, appeared in July 1969.
 Keavney felt "there was steel in young Pip...
 It was highly original and very much Pip Proud...
 And 'the literary people' began to take notice of Pip."
 Two poems were anthologised in a collection published by Sun Books, Australian Poetry Now through Dransfield's advocacy; Dransfield also created a publishing firm, Dransfield and Sladen, "to publish both his poetry and two of his novels, Miss Rose and The River, the Snake, the Tree, and the House."
 Although these books were written, they were not published.
 McFarlane summarised Proud's impact, "This shy singer/songwriter/poet was a true anomaly on the Australian 1960s pop scene.
 Proud sang his gentle pop songs in a quaint, quavering voice while strumming or tapping the strings of his (unamplified) electric guitar."
 He ceased working with the Philips label and did not release any further recordings until the mid-1990s.